Sports Car Championship Canada

 Sports Car Championship Canada (SCCC), currently known as the Sports Car Championship Canada presented by Michelin for sponsorship reasons, is a Canadian professional sports car racing series organized by FEL Motorsports.
 Founded in 2021, the series was created as a competitor to the established Canadian Touring Car Championship series.

+The fifth season was set to run from May 16 to August 31, 2025.
+However, the organizers announced on 18 April 2025 that the season would be postponed due to external economic and political pressures causing insufficient entries for the series.

 Format

 Each season consists of twelve total rounds of racing.
-Starting in the 2023 season, the series will run a condensed schedule with four total events consisting of three 40-minute sprint races at each stop.
+Starting in the 2023 season, the series will run a condensed schedule with four total events consisting of 30- and 40-minute sprint races at each stop.

 Classes

-There are two classes in the Sports Car Championship Canada series, featuring one grand tourer and one touring car classes:
+There are three classes in the Sports Car Championship Canada series, featuring one grand tourer and two touring car classes: